Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: Capability Calibration

 \subsection{Generating Reachability-Expressive Trajectories}

 \textbf{Implementation.} We implemented our framework using TrajOpt \cite{schulman2013finding} on two kinds of simulated robots in OpenRAVE \cite{10.5555/2125842}, including a manipulator with 2 links and a PR2 robot.
 For the 2-link arm, we manipulated its joint limits and link lengths to allow it to have a variety of two-dimensional reachable workspaces.
 These serve as testing cases for our framework, as we want to study how well the framework copes with reachable workspaces of different sizes and shapes.
 For the PR2 robot, we didn't do such manipulations since the goal here is to see how practical it is to apply the framework to real robot manipulators.
 Without loss of generality, we focus on the right arm of the PR2 robot.
-In practice, we can use grid search to find hyperparameters that generate trajectories to maximize the accuracy of reachability estimation in simulation, as described in \Cref{sec:sim-result}.
+In practice, we use grid search to find hyperparameters that generate trajectories to maximize the accuracy of reachability estimation in simulation, as described in \Cref{sec:sim-result}.

-\textbf{Qualitative behaviors.} \Cref{fig:sim_belief_map}, \Cref{fig:2link_trajs} and \Cref{fig:pr2_trajs} show the trajectories generated by the cost functions $c_{b}$ and $c_{s}$ for the PR2 robot and a 2-link arm by iteratively running \Cref{algo:REMP} using the updated belief.
+\textbf{Qualitative behaviors.} \Cref{fig:sim_belief_map}, \Cref{fig:2link_trajs} and \Cref{fig:pr2_trajs} show the trajectories generated by the cost functions $c_{b}$ and $c_{s}$ for the robots by running \ac{remp} iteratively using the updated belief, following \Cref{algo:remp_k}.
 As both $c_{b}$ and $c_{s}$ assume a uniform belief on the robot's reachable workspace at the beginning, the first trajectories generated by these cost functions are almost identical.
-Starting from the second trajectories, we find that the trajectories generated using $c_{b}$ can cover a large part of the robot's reachable workspace.
-On the contrary, trajectories generated by $c_{s}$ are very cost-sensitive and not able to traverse the workspace.
-Overall, It is clear that our method accommodates human belief at each time step and tries to traverse uncovered regions to better express the robot's reachability.
+Starting from the second trajectories, we find that the ones generated using $c_{b}$ can cover a large part of the robot's reachable workspace.
+On the contrary, trajectories generated by $c_{s}$ are more sensitive to the physical cost.
+Overall, It is clear that \ac{remp} accommodates human belief at each time step and tries to traverse uncovered regions to better express the robot's reachability.